PastaPastaPasta/dips/dip-private-islock.md

 ### Specification
 1. **Private Transaction Submission:** Users will submit their transactions privately to a single masternode without exposing their IP address.
 This masternode serves as the entry point for the transaction into the network.
+See [Lasagna](dip-lasagna.md) for more information about this system.

 2. **Dandelion++-like Propagation:** The receiving masternode initiates a Dandelion++-like propagation to the rest of the quorum members.
 This involves a 'stem' phase, where the transaction is relayed through a random path of nodes to obfuscate its source, followed by a 'fluff' phase, where the transaction is broadcast to all members of the quorum.

 3. **InstantSend Lock Creation:** The quorum members collaboratively create an InstantSend lock for the transaction.
-This lock is created secretly among the quorum members without broadcasting the transaction or its inputs to the entire network.
+This lock is created "secretly" among the quorum members without broadcasting the transaction or its inputs to the entire network.
+While not strictly necessary, this will result in improved privacy as there is a small delay between initial propagation by the transaction sender and reception by the rest of the network.

 4. **Bundled Transaction and InstantSend Lock Broadcast:** Once the InstantSend lock is created, the transaction, bundled with the InstantSend lock signature (as specified in the previous ADR), is propagated network-wide.
 This ensures